 These signs also don’t allow business owners to refuse service based on arbitrary reasons outside of the protected classes (though pointing out signs to cries of “No fair!” might avoid any further action on the part of spurned patrons).
 Instead, reasons must be legitimate enough to hold up in court.
 In general, refusal of service is justified in cases where a customer’s presence interferes with the safety and well-being of other patrons and the establishment itself.
 The most basic examples of this include patrons who are unreasonably rowdy, patrons lacking adequate hygiene, and those accompanied by large groups of non-customers.

 Or consider this more nuanced example: In 2001, a California court ruled that a motorcycle club had no discrimination claim against a sports bar that denied members entry because they were wearing their club colors.
-The sports bar wasn’t denying the club members entry because they didn’t like their logo, but because management believed that allowing the colors to be worn could lead to fights with rival clubs inside the bar.
-Though no such fight had ever occurred, preventing that hypothetical violence is considered a legitimate business interest.
+The sports bar wasn’t denying the club members entry because they didn’t like their logo, but because management thought that allowing the colors to be worn could lead to fights with rival clubs inside the bar.
+Though no such fight had ever occurred, preventing hypothetical violence is considered a legitimate business interest.

 And what about those “No shirt, no shoes, no service” signs?